-I studied violin pedagogy formally with Mimi Zweig, who uses the Suzuki Method as a foundation upon which she has added a few technical and modern harmonic tweaks.
-I continue to use many of Mimi's ideas; but do not subscribe to a single approach to learning violin, particularly for older students.
-Instead, I see my role as an educator as that of inspiring students--inspiring them to love playing, to play the music they want to play, and to want to continue honing their skills on their instrument.
+I studied violin pedagogy formally with Mimi Zweig, who uses the Suzuki Method as a foundation upon which she added a few technical and modern harmonic tweaks.
+I continue to use many of Mimi's ideas, particularly when working with young students.
+For older students, I do not subscribe to a single approach to learning violin or viola.
+I offer students the technical, musical and mental tools to learn better and more efficiently so that they can play the music they want to play and love the sound they make while doing so--whether it's solo Bach, orchestral excerpts, a tango, a concerto, a jazz standard (in all keys) or a fiddle tune.
 I draw upon the breadth of my own musical experience to engage students in whatever way, and through whatever kind of music, best suits their way of learning.

 The first lesson is always free.